ucdavisdatalab/workshop_intro_to_sql/README.md

 ```
 SELECT COUNT(tconst)
 FROM ratings
-WHERE averageRating >=8.0 AND averageRating < 8.5;
+WHERE averageRating >= 8.0 AND averageRating < 8.5;
 ```

 ### Average

-Averageing is another function we can use to aggregate data.
+Averaging is another function we can use to aggregate data.
 Let's find the average adjusted lifetime gross of our top 200 movies:

 ```
 SELECT AVG(adj_lifetime_gross)
 FROM gross;
 ```

+**CHALLENGE:** How many billions of dollars is this?

 ### Sum